G7 global infrastructure plan faces obstacles as Chinese alternative | Malay Mail

 Prestige

-The G7 project is touted by the White House as a “high-standard and transparent infrastructure partnership led by major democracies to help narrow the US$40+ trillion (RM165+ trillion) infrastructure need in the developing world.”
+The G7 project is touted by the White House as a “high-standard and transparent infrastructure partnership led by major democracies to help narrow the US$40+ trillion infrastructure need in the developing world.”

 G7 leaders hope to act as catalysts to attract private finance.